Batch vs. One-Piece Flow Manufacturing

 Implementation involves initial upfront costs.
 Machines and line layout need to be designed for one-piece production.
 However, the cost savings of a more efficient production line can greatly outweigh the initial set up costs.

 Employee morale may be affected if there is no variety in their tasks.
 Training employees on all processes can help improve their satisfaction.

 While one-piece flow manufacturing can cut production time in half, it may not work for every company and every product.
 A solution for many businesses might be a mix of the two systems, where small batches are produced in a continuous flow format.
 It is important to analyze your processes and determine the best ways to optimize your operation.
 Making improvements and adjusting your workflow as needed is important to maintaining a Lean workplace.

-The video below by Rotem (a Munters Company) shows the difference between batch and one-piece flow manufacturing speeds in real-time, for a visual understanding of this comparison.
+The video below shows the difference between batch and one-piece flow manufacturing speeds in real-time, for a visual understanding of this comparison.

 All of this is useful information in understanding the differences in flow manufacturing.
 However, the real truth of their effectiveness is in the results.
 For an example of one-piece flow in action, our latest customer story proves how Treston products helped Contec Americas increase their manufacturing speed by 30% using half of the floor space!